• Deutsch

 Mozilla/5.0 (compatible; Googlebot/2.1; +http://www.google.com/bot.html)

-If manually editing advanced settings feels too complex or you need to switch between User Agents frequently, a far more user-friendly method is available through Firefox Add-ons.
+If manually editing advanced settings feels too complex, or you need to switch between User Agents frequently, a more user-friendly method is available through Firefox add-ons.

 Method 2: Using Firefox Extensions for Easy User Agent Switching

-For routine user agent switching, bypassing the manual about:config method is more efficient.
-Using dedicated Firefox extensions is the most practical approach.
-These browser add-ons provide a simple UI, typically a toolbar button, for immediate changes without a browser restart.
+For routine switching, bypassing the manual about:config method is more efficient.
+Using a dedicated Firefox extension is the more practical approach for everyday use—these add-ons provide a simple UI, typically a toolbar button, for instant changes without a browser restart.

-One of the best options is the User Agent Switcher and Manager.
-A quality firefox user agent extension should offer:
+One solid option is User Agent Switcher and Manager.
+A good extension should offer:

 • An extensive, current list of user agents (Chrome, Edge, Safari, mobile devices).